 Effective EHS Programs are Integrated Across Functions, Silos

-NAEM: With the help of the peer planning committee, NAEM has redesigned this annual conference around the theme of EHS operational excellence.
+NAEM: With the help of the peer planning committee, NAEM has redesigned the annual EHS compliance conference around the theme of EHS operational excellence.
 What does this mean to you?

 LA: It means that there's recognition that truly effective EHS programs are not isolated in a silo; it's embedded in the business.
 I really like the name change because it ties in nicely to the interconnectedness that EHS has with other functional groups: engineering, finance, quality, sustainability, human resources, research and design, etc. We want to make sure that whatever we build isn't in a silo, and that EHS standards point to other functional groups and vice versa.
 It's looking at “the system” as an integrated management system because it drives organizations to work towards a shared purpose in a consistent and reliable manner.
 After all, isn't that every team's goal?

 NAEM: It seems like risk management is the area where this concept of integration is already getting traction.
 Why do you think that is?